araditc/arad.sms.core.api.document/README.md

-# Arad SMS Hub Documentation
+# Arad SMS Platform Documentation

 Welcome to the **Arad SMS API** documentation repository.
 This API provides robust and scalable solutions for sending, receiving, and managing SMS communications.
 With over **300 million messages processed daily**, our platform powers **60% of Iran's SMS traffic** and serves leading organizations such as **Asiatech**, **ArianTel**, **Jiring**, and major banks like **Bank Mellat**, **Bank Sepah**, **Bank Melli**, **Bank Saderat** and etc.